otaviojava/jcassandra-book/07-java_hibernate.md

 ## What is Hibernate OGM?

-In order to facilitate integration and reduce the learning curve to learn non-relational databases, Hibernate OGM was born.
+To facilitate integration and reduce the learning curve to learn non-relational databases, Hibernate OGM was born.
 Its approach is quite simple, which is to use the JPA API, which Java developers already know, with NoSQL databases.
-Currently Hibernate OGM has support for several projects:
+Currently, Hibernate OGM has support for several projects:

 * Cassandra